Ljzd-PRO/KToolBox/README.md

 ## License

-KToolBox is licensed under GPLv3.
+KToolBox is licensed under MIT.

 Copyright © 2023 by Ljzd-PRO.